A comprehensive search for Long and Short Periodic Features from an Extremely Active Cycle of FRB 20240114A: Search Method for Periodic Signals and QPOs in bursts

-where \(p(I_j | S_j)\) represents the probability density function (PDF) of the periodogram at frequency \(f_j\) given the model \(S_j\).
 The posterior distribution of the null hypothesis model parameters is computed by combining this likelihood with the prior distribution.
-Markov Chain Monte Carlo (MCMC) sampling is used to obtain a large number of simulated periodograms based on the posterior distribution.
+MCMC sampling is used to obtain a large number of simulated periodograms based on the posterior distribution.
 The simulated periodograms are then fit with the null hypothesis model, and the maximum residuals for each simulated periodogram are calculated.
 The \(P\)-value is determined by comparing the maximum residual observed in the actual burst periodogram with those from the simulated ones.
 If the \(P\)-value is below a predefined significance level, the outlier is considered statistically significant and warrants further investigation.

 For searching QPOs, the periodogram is fitted with a more complex nested model, referred to as the alternative hypothesis model, to obtain the MAP parameters under this hypothesis.
 The likelihood ratio is computed by comparing the likelihoods of the periodogram given both the null and alternative hypothesis models: